18 Jun How to help a child with dyslexia in the classroom

 Dyslexia is NOT a visual problem

-Dyslexia tends to get pretty well misunderstood by the public and even by teachers.
+Dyslexia tends to get misunderstood by the public and even by teachers.
 A lot of people think that dyslexia is a visual problem.
-Because of this, people usually try to help kids by doing things like using coloured paper or overlays.
+Because of this, people usually try to help their students by using coloured paper or overlays.

-Dyslexia is actually a language-based difficulty and most dyslexic people tend to have trouble with phonological awareness, that is storing and mapping sounds in spoken words.
+Dyslexia is actually a language-based difficulty.
+Most dyslexic people tend to have trouble with phonological awareness, that is storing and mapping sounds in spoken words.

-So things like coloured overlays aren’t really going to solve the problem for them.
+Therefore, things like coloured overlays aren’t really going to help.

 Working Memory is affected